Skip to content

 • Device sync from Netbox/Nautobot/Zabbix

 The highway infrastructure gets compliance reporting.
 The SCADA systems get change tracking.
 The building controllers get version control.
+The connection method is an implementation detail; the platform capabilities are the same.

 Creating support for a new device type takes minutes: